Ore-type condition for antidirected Hamilton cycles in oriented graphs: Introduction

-While Hamiltonicity in graphs has been studied extensively for decades, its directed analogue, especially in oriented graphs poses distinct challenges and continues to attract significant interest.
-In particular, the problem of finding sufficient conditions for the existence of Hamilton cycles in oriented graphs has led to several deep results.
-Instead of minimum degree, one may consider the minimum semidegree $\delta^0(G)$, which is the minimum value over all the in-degrees and out-degrees of the vertices in $G$.
-That is, $\delta^0(G)=\min\{d^+(u),d^-(v):u,v\in V(G)\}$.
+Hamiltonicity in digraphs, presents distinct challenges and has attracted considerable attention.
+A natural analogue of the minimum degree is the \emph{minimum semidegree} $\delta^0(G)$, defined as the minimum over all in‑degrees and out‑degrees of the vertices of $G$.
 Ghouila-Houri \cite{ghouilaCRASP25} extended Dirac’s theorem to digraphs by proving that every digraph on $n$ vertices with $\delta^0(G)\geqslant n/2$ contains a directed Hamilton cycle.
-For oriented graphs, Keevash, K{\"u}hn and Osthus \cite{keevashJLMS79} showed that every large oriented graph on $n$ vertices with $\delta^0(G)\geqslant (3n-4)/8$ contains a directed Hamilton cycle.
+For oriented graphs, Keevash, K{\"u}hn and Osthus \cite{keevashJLMS79} established the tight bound $\delta^0(G)\geqslant (3n-4)/8$ for the existence of a directed Hamilton cycle in large oriented graphs.